-Another Pro Tip: Rental car companies always offer an expensive insurance package to bring down the ridiculous excess should you end up in an accident.
-You can save a bunch of money with a good quality travel insurance package that will cover the rental car excess… See below.
+Another Pro Tip: Rental car companies always offer an expensive insurance package to bring down the ridiculous priced excess should you end up in an accident.
+You can save a bunch of money with a good quality travel insurance package that will cover the rental car excess in the event of an accident… See below.

-Cover-More – As I just mentioned, travel insurance covers you for more than just getting sick or injured while travelling.
+Cover-More – As I just mentioned, travel insurance covers you for much more than just getting sick or injured while travelling.
 I always, without fail, get travel insurance every time I travel.
-In fact, I save money by purchasing an annual travel insurance plan that covers all of my scheduled trips for the year, both international and domestic.
+In fact, because I travel so frequently, I save money by purchasing an annual travel insurance plan that covers all of my scheduled trips for the year, both international and domestic.
 I do travel a lot, though!

-Lost luggage, trip cancellations, rental car excess, and obviously getting sick or injured while travelling are all covered as part of Cover-More’s packages.
-While I haven’t had to claim very often, maybe once or twice, it’s always been a very easy process.
-Which is exactly what you need when making an insurance claim.
+Lost luggage, trip cancellations, rental car accident excess, and obviously getting sick or injured while travelling are all covered as part of Cover-More’s packages.
+While I haven’t had to claim very often, maybe once or twice, it’s always been a very easy process, which is exactly what you need when making an insurance claim.

 There is nothing worse than having your banking details or credit card details recorded while booking the next stop on your trip simply because you used the wrong internet connection.